Influence-Engine/SDL3-CS/README.md

 **Up-to-date:** Maintained in sync with the latest SDL3 releases

-**IntellisSense Ready:** Comprehensive XML documentation for most implemented functions and types.
+**IntelliSense Ready:** Comprehensive XML documentation for most implemented functions and types.

-## Current Implentation Status
+## Current Implementation Status
 This binding is actively being developed alognside a game engine, with features being implemented based on pracitical needs.
 Currently implemented fgeatures include:
 - Core initialization and setup